Sixth Grade

 RELIGION

 Sixth Grade students will gather to learn about beliefs of the Catholic religion and how to respond to those beliefs as a Christian through the six tasks of Catechesis: learn, celebrate, choose, pray, share, and live.
-The Sixth Grade program focuses on the forming of the covenant, building the covenant nation, redefining the covenant people and the covenant fulfilled in Jesus.
+The Sixth Grade program focuses on the forming of the covenant, building the covenant nation, redefining the covenant people, and the covenant fulfilled in Jesus.
+Assessments used are: chapter tests, quizzes and various projects.
 The curriculum also includes human sexuality and development, taught from a Catholic perspective.
-The Benziger text FAMILY LIFE is used as an aid for this part of the curriculum.
+The Benziger text Family Life is used as an aid for this part of the curriculum.

 ART